Azure/bicep-registry-modules/avm/res/app/job/README.md

 Path within the volume from which the container's volume should be mounted.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `environmentResourceId`

-Resource ID of environment.
+Resource ID of Container Apps Environment.

 - Required: Yes
 - Type: string